 3,000 hit club

 In Major League Baseball, the 3,000 hit club is an informal term applied to the group of players who have made 3000 or more career base hits.
-Currently, there are 29 players who have accomplished this.
-Alex Rodriguez of the New York Yankees is the latest player to achieve this milestone, having done so on June 19, 2015 in New York.
-In addition to the 28 players in the 3,000 hit club, there is a total of 93 players with 2,500 hits (as of the middle of the 2017 season).
+Currently, there are 30 players who have accomplished this.
+Ichiro Suzuki of the Miami Marlins is the latest player to achieve this milestone, having done so on August 7, 2016 in Denver, CO.
+In addition to the 30 players in the 3,000 hit club, there is a total of 93 players with 2,500 hits (as of the middle of the 2017 season).

 A player's 3,000th hit is not a surprise, as the player has been gradually approaching the mark for some time.
 However, teams will often interrupt the game in which the player reaches the mark in order to honor him on reaching a historically significant milestone, a mark that usually emphasizes an excellent baseball career.
 The first to accomplish the feat was Cap Anson in 1897, before what is known as the "modern era of baseball," making the 3,000 hit club one of the oldest markers of greatness in the sport.
 Getting 3,000 hits is generally considered — barring severe bad behavior off the field — one of the most reliable marks of a player who deserves admission to the Hall of Fame.
 Not only that, but all but one eligible player who has reached the 3,000 hit club after 1962 (the first year players got inducted on the first ballot) has gotten in the Hall of Fame on the first ballot.